idoCo10/InfraMonitor/README.md

-# InfraGuard
+# InfraMonitor

 Infrastructure inventory, monitoring, and security auditing platform designed for Linux environments.

-InfraGuard collects hardware, operating system, network, performance, and security information from managed hosts through lightweight agents and presents the data through a centralized web dashboard.
+InfraMonitor collects hardware, operating system, network, performance, and security information from managed hosts through lightweight agents and presents the data through a centralized web dashboard.

 The project aims to provide a unified view of infrastructure assets, resource utilization, network activity, and basic security posture while serving as a practical DevOps and DevSecOps learning platform.